 Backing up is not very easy.
 It becomes even harder the bigger the trailer is.
 I recommend practicing where there is nothing to back into before trying it out for real.
 It takes practice backing a trailer before it starts to feel natural.
 Nothing about backing a trailer is intuitive.
 I would recommend you read our article on pro tips for backing up a trailer complete with diagrams, techniques, and advice.
 I would try my best to avoid any situation that you have to back up under pressure.
 The pressure and stress will make it harder to back up with making an error.

 Mountain passes and steep hills can be hard for some trailers.
 If you are close to your maximum tow rating, it can get a little difficult.
 But if you know what you are doing it is usually not an issue.
 Just make sure that if you are going slow uphill you keep to the far right.
 You might want to turn your hazard lights on if you are going under the speed limit.
-It is more dangerous going downhill.
+It is more dangerous to going downhill.
 As long as you are safe there should not be a problem going downhill.
-It is good to practice your engine braking if you tow vehicle is capable.
+It is good to practice your engine braking if your tow vehicle is capable.
 To try engine braking put your vehicle in low gear and take your foot off of the accelerator.
 Mechanical resistance will slow your roll downhill while the drivetrain will run your engine.
 This will help the wear and tear on your brakes and help control your speed.
 If you are on a steep grade you may still need to use your brakes.
 Make sure not to brake too hard while in a turn going down a hill.
 Braking too hard can cause your trailer to jackknife.
 Make sure you are going into your turn at a slow rate of speed than either maintain that speed or gently decelerate.
 The key to safety in this situation is steady controlled speed.

 Always remember that when towing a trailer your stopping distance is longer.
 You will want to make sure you leave a good distance between you and the car in front of you.
 You want to have lots of room to stop.
 Never trust the intuition you have driving a smaller vehicle.